puppetlabs/puppetlabs-mysql/README.md

 ### Authors

 This module is based on work by David Schmitt.
-The following contributor have contributed patches to this module (beyond Puppet Labs):
+The following contributors have contributed patches to this module (beyond Puppet Labs):

 * Larry Ludwig
 * Christian G. Warden